 Puppies sometimes find it difficult to crunch kibble and refuse to eat it, much preferring the softer, smellier, wet dog food.

-If this happens, simply moisten the kibble with a little warm water 5 or 10 minutes before dinner time to make it easier to eat.
+If your puppy isn't keen on kibble, simply moisten it with a little warm water 5 or 10 minutes before dinner time.
+It will soften and make it easier for him to eat.
 Gradually reduce the amount of water you add to the kibble, until you can serve it dry.

-Always ensure your puppy has access to plenty of fresh drinking water as dry dog food contains very little moisture.
+Always make sure your puppy has access to plenty of fresh drinking water because kibble contains very little moisture.

-There are many owners that prefer to feed their cocker spaniels on wet dog food - it's simply a matter of personal choice.
+There are many owners that prefer to feed their cocker spaniels on wet dog food.

-Personally, we prefer to feed Max kibble - not only because it provides him with the essential nutrients and vitamins he needs, but because kibble needs no preparation, it's clean, and doesn't smell!
+Personally, I prefer to feed Max kibble - not only because it provides him with the essential nutrients and vitamins he needs, but because kibble needs no preparation, it's clean, and doesn't smell!

 We even use a small handful as training treats or as a reward for his good behaviour!

-And, most important of all, Max loves it, and it's good for him, tailored as it is to meet his new dietary requirement post-neutering.
+And, most important of all, Max loves it, and it's good for him, and it's tailored to meet his new dietary requirement post-neutering.

-Whatever dog food you choose to feed your pet, we recommend you read the ingredients label.
+Whatever type of dog food you choose to feed your pet, I recommend you read the ingredients label.

-This will help to ensure your choice closely matches the nutritional values recommended by your vet - generally, the more expensive the food, the better quality ingredients it will contain.
+This will help to confirm that your choice closely matches the nutritional values recommended by your vet - generally, the more expensive the food, the better quality ingredients it will contain.

 If the percentage of protein, carbohydrates, fats, etc, is not listed by the manufacturer, the order of listing on the label will usually indicate the main ingredients.